mdshakilkhan841/DCL-Oddo-Mobile-Application/NOTIFICATION_IMPLEMENTATION.md

 │                                        │
 ├─ APP IS IN BACKGROUND                 │
 │  └─ Triggers setBackgroundMessageHandler()
-│     └─ Displays notification in tray   │
+│     └─ Displays banner notification      │
 │     └─ Logs when received               │
 │                                        │
 ├─ APP IS KILLED/QUIT                   │
 │  └─ Stores data in global.__notificationData